 I then spent 3 years at MIT as a Moore Instructor.
 In 2008-2009 I was an assistant professor at the University of Chicago.
-From 2009 I am a lecturer at the Mathematical Institute of the University of Oxford and tutor at Oriel.
+Since 2009 I have been a lecturer at the Mathematical Institute of the University of Oxford and Fellow and tutor at Oriel.

 Geometric representation theory, quantum groups, category theory, chiral algebras.